ambaradan/rocksmarker/README.md

 ```

 Close and reopen the editor to also load the configurations of plugins installed by way of *git* and you are ready to develop.

+For a graphical overview of the editor, visit the [screenshots page](https://github.com/ambaradan/rocksmarker/wiki/Screenshots)